 I just got back from 5 days of travel myself which meant a LOT of eating out so I wanted to share some tips with you that I used to feel my best.

 Always bring snacks with you while traveling.
-It’s easier to make good choices when you’re in a restaurant if you’ve had a healthy snack beforehand.
+It’s easier to make good choices when you’re in a restaurant if you’ve had a healthy snack beforehand and don’t go into it really hungry.
 That way you won’t be tempted to reach for the bread or chip basket.

 When I’m at a restaurant I like to do something I call “Menu Surfing,” where I’ll browse through the menu looking at what ingredients they have while thinking about what nutrients my body needs, and what the best option is wherever I am.

 I choose my protein first, then look for different sides or salads that sound good and build on that.
 I’ll ask to leave off any ingredients that don’t agree with me – and will add an easy extra like a quarter of a lemon to squeeze over my salad instead of a heavy dressing.

 Healthy carb options can be tough – but not impossible.
 Your main goal is to find something that is as close to a whole food as possible for your complex carb.
 It can be as simple as avoiding the bread basket or side of chips or fries, and opting for the rice or potatoes instead.

 If you are eating gluten free, you can sometimes find a gluten free bun or bread, but that’s not always the best choice as many GF products aren’t made with the best ingredients and will have added sugars and preservatives that you have no control over.